This list, alphabetical by last name, includes all faculty who have taught or are teaching as members of the Hauser Global Law Faculty.

 Benjamin van Rooij is Professor of Chinese law and Regulation at Amsterdam Law School and director of the Netherlands China Law Center.
 His expertise covers Chinese law, law enforcement, compliance, regulation, law and development and socio-legal theory.
 Van Rooij studied Law and Chinese language and culture at Leiden University.
 He obtained his PhD with honors (cum laude) in 2006 in Leiden, with his dissertation Regulating Land and Pollution in China: Lawmaking, Compliance and Enforcement, Theory and Cases.
 Van Rooij worked at Leiden University's Van Vollenhoven Institute for Law, Governance and Development from 2000, where he was lecturer/researcher and - from 2006 onwards -university lecturer.
 Over the past years he has served as an adviser to the Netherlands Prime Minister, the Ministry of Foreign Affairs and the Ministry of Housing, Spatial Planning and the Environment.
 He regularly publishes in international academic journals and has co-edited an edition of Law & Policy on regulatory enforcement in emerging economies set to appear in early 2010.
 Since 2000, Benjamin van Rooij has lectured in the Netherlands and abroad on topics related to Chinese Law, Environmental Law, Sociology of Law, Comparative Law, Legal Anthropology, and Law and Development.
 Benjamin van Rooij currently supervises and conducts research on the formation and functioning of law and regulation in China, as well generally on law and development.
 Areas of research include land management and zoning, pollution regulation, occupational health, and food and drugs safety.
 In all this research key aspects of investigation are lawmaking, law enforcement, compliance, regulatory instruments and access to justice.
 The research is interdisciplinary, combining legal with social-scientific methods and theories.
 It is also comparative, relating findings from China to data from Europe, the US, Australia, Asia and Latin America.
 His work has been published in leading journals including Law & Policy, Environment and Planning A, the Journal of Contemporary China and Development and Change.

 Vincenzo Varano, professor and former dean of the Faculty of Law of the University of Florence, is a highly respected European comparative lawyer.
 A graduate of the University of Florence Law School, he completed his legal education at Stanford Law School in 1966.
 He has been a Visiting Fellow at All Souls College, Oxford, and a Visiting Professor at Cornell Law School, Brooklyn Law School, Northwestern Law School, and the European University Institute.
-As a member of the Global Faculty, he visited NYU in 1994, 1998, 2004.
-His main research interests include comparative methodology, and comparative civil procedure.
-He has written extensively on civil justice: his latest book is Civil Litigation in Comparative Context (St. Paul, Thomson/West, 2007), co-authored with O. G. Chase, H. Hershkoff, L. Silberman, Y. Taniguchi, and A. Zuckerman.
+As a member of the Global Faculty, he visited NYU in 1994, 1998, 2004, 2009, and 2011.
+He is a Titular Member of the International Academy of Comparative Law.
+His main research interests include comparative methodology, comparative legal systems, and comparative civil procedure.
+He has written extensively on these areas.
+His most important recent publications include: Manuale di diritto processuale civile europeo (with M. Taruffo, Torino, Giappichelli, 2011); the 4th edition of La Tradizione giuridica occidentale (with V. Barsotti) (Torino, Giappichelli, 2010); Civil Litigation in Comparative Context (St. Paul, Thomson/West, 2007), co-authored with O. G. Chase, H. Hershkoff, L. Silberman, Y. Taniguchi, and A. Zuckerman; and Chapter 10 on Comparative Civil Justice (co-authored with O. G. Chase) of the Cambridge Companion to Comparative Law (M. Bussani & U. Mattei eds.), due to be published by Cambridge University Press in the Summer of 2012.

 Armin von Bogdandy